 Cooking apples are too sour to be eaten raw, but when used as an ingredient they can be transformed into some of the nation’s favourite desserts.
 In this recipe traditional apple crumble gets a healthy makeover.
 It couldn't be simpler to make and it’s one of your 5 A DAY ...

-Follow a recipe; follow food safety & hygiene rules; tidy away; chop using bridge/claw safely; use measuring cups and spoons.
+Follow a recipe; follow food safety & hygiene rules; tidy away; cut using bridge/claw technique safely; use measuring spoons; use hob/oven (with adult supervision).

-Knife, chopping board, spoon, bowl, baking dish, oven gloves.
+Knife, chopping board, measuring spoons, spoon, bowl, baking dish, oven gloves.

 Ingredients (makes 2 portions):